Maine's Job Bank FAQ - Job Seeker

 - Can I file for Unemployment Insurance through Maine's Job Bank?

 No, Maine's Job Bank is a separate system.
-The best way to file for benefits or to check the status of your claim is to use the Unemployment Insurance Commission's online services.
-They are available 24 hours a day, 7 days a week.
+The best way to file for benefits or to check the status of your claim is to use the Maine Department of Labor's Online Claims Filing System.
+It is available 24 hours a day, 7 days a week.

 - How do I get started?